geometries/trimesh_upstream/README.md

 # trimesh_upstream
-Check installation of trimesh upstream
+Try to do a fresh installation of trimesh from a pure `pip install trimesh[all]` and make sure upstream packages work.